ishanpranav/snake-chess/README.md

 This is a student-developed chess engine that I created as an exercise to gain a deeper understanding of the C programming language.
-NYU's Computer Systems Organization course (CSCI-UA 201) first introduced me to C - my new favorite language (after C#, of course) and inspired me to resume this project.
+NYU's Computer Systems Organization course (CSCI-UA 201) first introduced me to C - my new favorite language and inspired me to resume this project.

 The Snake Chess engine is based on the techniques described in the [Bitboard chess engine in C](https://youtu.be/QUNP-UjujBM) video series.